-In the previous scene in Mark's gospel, Jesus was asking his disciples who the crowd thought he was.
+In the previous scene in Luke's gospel, Jesus was asking his disciples who the crowd thought he was.
 The disciples answered that some thought Jesus was Elijah or one of the prophets.
 Then Jesus asked what they believed.
 Peter confessed that Jesus is the Christ, the son of God.
 Jesus then goes on to tell them that he will suffer many things and be killed.

-The next scene has Jesus calling the crowd to him and telling them that if they want to be his followers they must "deny themselves take up their cross and follow him.
+Next Jesus tells them that if they want to be his followers they must "deny themselves take up their cross and follow him.
 For whoever wants to save his life will lose it, but whoever loses his life for Jesus and for the gospel will save it."